pedrojorge188/LiteratureReviewHelper/README.md

 The initial version (MVP) will include:
 - User input for a **research topic or query**
 - Integration with multiple **academic search APIs**.
-- Automated summarization of search results
-- Generation of **structured reports**including:
-  - List of retrieved articles
-  - Summary and insights
-  - Search parameters and metadata
 - Storage of search history for **future replication**

 ---